 Behaviour is also observable.
-This means that it affects, and is affected by, those around us.
-This makes the process of understanding and adapting our actions a democratic one: whilst we wouldn’t ask others to tell us about our personalities, we often remark on one another’s behaviour.
+This means that it affects – and is affected by – those around us.
+This makes the process of understanding and adapting our actions a democratic one: whilst we wouldn’t ask others to tell us about our personalities, we often remark on each other's behaviour.

 Finally, behavioural tests can provide constructive feedback which directly informs the way an individual behaves in the workplace.
 Personality is unlikely to change, so to dust off the cobwebs and get individuals and teams working more effectively, we need to focus on the point where changes can be made: our behaviour.

 Belbin is concerned with behaviour: what others in your team see and experience.
 Whilst this may be influenced by your personality, this is not the only factor.